herrethan/primoris-again/content/programs.md

   <div class="column medium-6">
     <h3>SOLVED BY GIRLS CONFERENCE</h3>
     <p>Solved by Girls, established in 2017, is New Jersey's first-ever STEM conference for girls.
 The conference offers third to eighth graders the opportunity to participate in a team olympiad of STEM challenges, meet other like-minded girls, and hear from inspiring guest speakers.
 SBG aims to encourage young girls' interest in STEM studies and professions.
-    <p> We had a blast at our 2019 Sovled by Girls Conference!
-If you would like to learn about how to receive information for next years event, <a href="/contact">let us know</a>!</p>
+    <p> The 2020 Sovled by Girls Conference is coming up and information will be released soon!
+If you would like to learn about how to receive information for this years event, <a href="/contact">let us know</a>!</p>
   </div>
   <div class="column medium-6">
     <img src="%theme_url%/img/solved-by-girls.jpg">